Flint Water Quality at a Glance

 Is Flint Water Safe to Drink?

-Yes, But Use Filters – Flint’s water has met federal safety standards for 8+ consecutive years with lead levels at 3 ppb (well below the 15 ppb federal limit).
-The city completed 98% of lead service line replacements in July 2025, replacing nearly 11,000 pipes.
+Yes, But Use Filters — Flint’s water has met federal safety standards for 9+ consecutive years with lead levels at 3 ppb (well below the 15 ppb federal limit).
+The city completed all lead service line replacements in 2025, replacing nearly 11,000 pipes.
 However, due to lingering trust issues, residents are still advised to use certified filters.
+See our water filter guide for NSF-certified options.

 ⚠️ Key Points for Flint Residents

-- Trust Issues: Despite improvements, many residents still don’t drink unfiltered tap water due to crisis legacy
+• Trust Issues: Despite improvements, many residents still don’t drink unfiltered tap water due to the crisis legacy

 Read the full report below for detailed analysis, historical context, and current recommendations for Flint residents.

-Flint – Michigan – Water Quality Report 2025: Lead Recovery, Infrastructure Progress & Safety across your city
+Flint, Michigan Water Quality Report 2026: Lead Recovery, Infrastructure Completion & Resident Safety

-Flint continues to recover from one of America’s worst water crises, with the city completing 98% of lead pipe replacements by July 2025.
+Flint has reached a landmark milestone in its recovery from one of America’s worst water crises, with the city completing all lead service line replacements by late 2025.
 The crisis began in 2014 when the city switched its water source from Detroit’s system to the Flint River without proper corrosion control treatment, causing lead from aging pipes to leach into the water supply.

-Since reconnecting to Detroit’s water system (now Great Lakes Water Authority) in October 2015 and implementing proper treatment, Flint’s water quality has significantly improved.
-Water testing now shows lead levels at 3 parts per billion, well below the federal action limit of 15 ppb, though the EPA emphasizes that no level of lead is considered safe, especially for children and pregnant women.
+Since reconnecting to Detroit’s water system — now operated as the Great Lakes Water Authority — in October 2015 and implementing proper treatment, Flint’s water quality has significantly improved.
+Water testing now shows lead levels at 3 parts per billion, well below both the federal action limit of 15 ppb and Michigan’s own stricter standard of 12 ppb.
+The EPA emphasises that no level of lead is considered fully safe, particularly for children and pregnant women.

 Latest Testing Results

-- Lead Levels: The most recent testing period (July 2024-January 2025) showed a 90th percentile calculation of 3 parts per billion (ppb) for lead, marking 18 consecutive monitoring periods below federal action levels since July 2016.
-Michigan
+• Lead Levels: The most recent testing period (July 2024–January 2025) showed a 90th percentile result of 3 parts per billion (ppb) for lead, marking more than 20 consecutive monitoring periods below federal action levels since July 2016.
+Michigan EGLE

-- Compliance Status: Flint’s system currently meets regulatory criteria for lead and copper according to the EPA and has met state and federal standards for lead in drinking water for 8+ consecutive years.
-US EPA This demonstrates the success of water infrastructure improvements.
-Michigan
+• Compliance Status: Flint’s system currently meets regulatory criteria for lead and copper according to the EPA and has met state and federal standards for 9+ consecutive years.
+US EPA This reflects the success of sustained infrastructure investment across Michigan.

-- New State Standards: Starting in 2025, Michigan’s strictest-in-the-nation Lead and Copper Rule lowered the action level from 15 ppb to 12 ppb.
-Flint’s current levels are well below this new standard.
-Michigan
+• Michigan State Standards: Michigan’s strictest-in-the-nation Lead and Copper Rule, effective from 2025, lowered the action level from 15 ppb to 12 ppb.
+Flint’s current levels remain well below this new threshold.
+Michigan EGLE

 Infrastructure Progress

-- Water Treatment: The City has completed major infrastructure upgrades including water plant modernization, reservoir upgrades, and a critical secondary connection to Lake Huron through the Genesee County Drain Commission.
+• Water Treatment Upgrades: The city completed major infrastructure improvements including water plant modernisation, reservoir upgrades, and a secondary connection to Lake Huron through the Genesee County Drain Commission.
 City of Flint

-- Monitoring Systems: Six water quality monitoring stations installed throughout the city provide virtually instantaneous and ongoing assessments of water quality.
+• Monitoring Network: Six water quality monitoring stations installed throughout the city provide real-time and ongoing assessments of water quality.
 City of Flint

 Water Source and Treatment

-- Current Water Source: Flint now receives water from the Great Lakes Water Authority (Lake Huron) with a backup emergency connection to the Genesee County Drain Commission.
+• Current Water Source: Flint receives water from the Great Lakes Water Authority (sourced from Lake Huron) with a backup emergency connection to the Genesee County Drain Commission.
 City of Flint

-- Treatment Facility: A new high-tech chemical injection facility is located near where water from the Great Lakes Water Authority combines with water from the Genesee County Drain Commission.
-Water Plant staff monitor the system around the clock.
+• Treatment Facility: A high-tech chemical injection facility treats incoming water near where the Great Lakes Water Authority supply meets the Genesee County Drain Commission source.
+Plant staff monitor the system around the clock.
 City of Flint

-- Federal Policies: The Biden administration announced in October 2024 that all drinking water systems nationwide will need to replace lead service lines within 10 years, a policy partly influenced by the Flint crisis.
+• National Policy Legacy: The Biden administration’s 2024 rule requiring all drinking water systems nationwide to replace lead service lines within 10 years was partly shaped by the Flint crisis.
+Flint’s completion of that work stands as a national benchmark.
 Eos

 Continued Trust Issues